SHKim-HYU/RTIndy7/README.md

 All options are off as a default

+- WITH_CASADI: Compute robot kinematics & dynamics based on Pinocchio library using CasADi symbolic framework
+- WITH_POCO: Connect to remote visualizer such as blender, pybullet, etc.
 - WITH_BULLET: Connect to pybullet server for visualization of simulation
-- WITH_CASADI: Compute robot kinematics & dynamics based on Pinocchio library using CasADi symbolic framework
 - WITH_RP: Sellect robot model IndyRP, NRMK(default: Indy7)
 - WITH_CB: Add I/O control box Ethercat slave